Contreras Motorsports: JR Motorsports

 On October 29, 2016, Contreras Motorsports ran a truck for Chase Elliott at Martinsville; the truck was built by JR Motorsports.
 He qualified on the pole and finished second.

 Ranier Racing with MDM

 Ranier Racing with MDM ran some races in 2016 with the No. 71 with Austin Dillon and Brandon Jones driving.
 Jones drove at Dover, Charlotte, Iowa, Kentucky and Bristol.
 Dillon drove at Texas.
 Between the two drivers, they recorded three top-ten finishes.

 Ken Schrader Racing

 In 2016 Contreras Motorsports partnered with Ken Schrader Racing to run the Aspen Dental Eldora Dirt Derby in the No. 71 Toyota Tundra.
 Ken Schrader drove the truck sponsored by Hunt Brothers Pizza.
 Schrader drove the truck to a 12th-place finish.

+Truck No. 71 results

 Ending of operations

 Before the 2017 season, the assets and ownership of the team was transferred to business partner and crew veteran D. J. Copp to form Copp Motorsports.